Unable to Sign in to WordPress?

 3. Change a WordPress email address in the database

-You can update your WordPress email address in the database, which can help if you cannot receive the password reset email.
+You have the option to change your WordPress email address directly in the database, which can assist you if you’re not getting the email to reset your password.

 1. Log into phpMyAdmin.